isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 Chu Kang kampongs

 The establishment of plantations after the arrival of the British in 1819 brought new settlers to the Jurong area.
-Mostly from China, these early settlers took on the backbreaking task of clearing forests and swamps for the plantations as well as labourers in them.
+Mostly from China, these early settlers took on the backbreaking task of clearing forests and swamps for the plantations as well as working as labourers in them.
+They then settled in small villages with their friends and relatives.
+These villages were usually organised by surname

 Self sufficient communities